Research of Daniele Salvati

 Computer Audition

-Computer Audition is a subfield of Audio and Acoustic Signal Processing focused on the automated analysis, understanding, and interpretation of auditory information.
-This interdisciplinary area combines principles from signal processing, machine learning, and psychoacoustics.
-Practical applications of computer audition include acoustic scene analysis, music analysis, human-computer interaction, and surveillance.
+Computer audition is a subfield of audio and acoustic signal processing focused on the automatic analysis, understanding, and interpretation of auditory information.
+This interdisciplinary area combines signal processing, machine learning, and psychoacoustics.
+Applications of computer audition include acoustic scene analysis, music analysis, human-computer interaction, and surveillance.

 Acoustic Scene Analysis

-Acoustic Scene Analysis involves the automatic analysis and understanding of the acoustic environment.
-The main tasks of an acoustic scene analysis system include: acoustic event detection (when), acoustic source localization (where), acoustic event classification (who), acoustic scene classification.
+Acoustic scene analysis involves the automatic analysis and understanding of acoustic environments.
+The main tasks of an acoustic scene analysis system include acoustic event detection, which determines when an event occurs; acoustic source localization, which estimates where it occurs; acoustic event classification, which identifies what or who produced the sound; and acoustic scene classification.

 Acoustic Source Localization

-The aim of an acoustic source localization system is to estimate the position of acoustic sources in space by analyzing the sound field with a microphone array, which is a set of microphones arranged to capture the spatial information of sound.
-Spatial localization of acoustic sources has certainly received large attention, and baseline techniques are now available that offer appreciable performances in a wide number of real-world conditions, including indoor/outdoor scenarios, reverberant and noisy environment, near-field/far-field monitoring.
+The goal of an acoustic source localization system is to estimate the position of acoustic sources in space by analyzing the sound field captured by a microphone array, which is a set of microphones arranged to capture spatial information about sound.
+Spatial localization of acoustic sources has received considerable attention, and baseline techniques are now available that provide effective performance in a wide range of real-world conditions, including indoor and outdoor scenarios, reverberant and noisy environments, and near-field and far-field monitoring.

-At today, acoustic source localization methods can be broadly classified in two classes: TDOA-based indirect methods, and direct methods.
-The indirect methods aim at estimating the time difference of the acoustic wavefront arrivals between microphone pairs and then the source position using geometric considerations.
-The generalized cross-correlation (GCC) is considered a baseline practical method for TDOA estimation, but often improved versions are used in practice.
-The multichannel cross-correlation coefficient (MCCC), for example, is based on TDOAs estimation obtained by the GCC paired with a prediction of the spatial error to provide a more robust estimate of the source position.
-Direct methods, on the other hand, estimate the source position of an acoustic source in a single step by exploiting some power density function representing the spatially-relevant information distribution, and they are considered in general more robust under noisy and reverberation conditions if compared to the TDOA-based methods.
-The SRP localization involves computing the output power of a beamformer steered towards each target position of interest.
-The conventional SRP is performed with the delay and sum beamformer, which consists in the synchronization of the array signals to steer the array in a certain direction, and of summing the signals to estimate the power of the spatial filter.
-The SRP phase transform (SRP-PHAT) is a widely used filtered SRP beamforming.
-The PHAT filter assigns equal importance to each frequency by dividing the spectrum by its magnitude.
-The SRP-PHAT can be efficiently computed by the global coherent field (GCF) approach, that coherently sums the GCC-PHAT from the microphone pairs for each possible point of interest.
-Among conventional beamformers, the minimum variance distortionless response (MVDR) filter is a well-known data-dependent beamformer that provides better resolution if compared to the conventional beamformer.
-Yet another class of high resolution methods is based on subspace analysis and decomposition.
-The multiple signal classification (MUSIC) method exploits the subspace orthogonality property to build the spatial spectrum and to localize the DOA sources.
-The estimation of signal parameters via rotational invariance techniques (ESPRIT) is also based on subspace decomposition exploiting the rotational invariance.
-The diagonal unloading beamforming (DUB) provides high resolution with low-complexity by subtracting an opportune diagonal matrix from the covariance matrix, removing as much as possible the signals subspace from the covariance matrix.
+Today, acoustic source localization methods can be broadly classified into two categories: TDOA-based indirect methods and direct methods.
+Indirect methods aim to estimate the time differences of arrival of the acoustic wavefront between microphone pairs and then infer the source position through geometric considerations.
+The generalized cross-correlation (GCC) is considered a practical baseline method for TDOA estimation, although improved versions are often used in practice.
+The multichannel cross-correlation coefficient (MCCC), for example, is based on TDOA estimates obtained through GCC and combined with a prediction of spatial error to provide a more robust estimate of the source position.
+Direct methods, on the other hand, estimate the position of an acoustic source in a single step by exploiting a power density function representing the distribution of spatially relevant information, and they are generally considered more robust than TDOA-based methods in noisy and reverberant conditions.
+SRP localization involves computing the output power of a beamformer steered toward each target position of interest.
+Conventional SRP is performed with the delay-and-sum beamformer, which consists of synchronizing the array signals to steer the array in a given direction and summing the signals to estimate the power of the spatial filter.
+The SRP phase transform (SRP-PHAT) is a widely used filtered SRP beamforming method.
+The PHAT filter assigns equal importance to each frequency by normalizing the spectrum by its magnitude.
+SRP-PHAT can be efficiently computed through the global coherent field (GCF) approach, which coherently sums the GCC-PHAT functions from the microphone pairs for each possible point of interest.
+Among conventional beamformers, the minimum variance distortionless response (MVDR) filter is a well-known data-dependent beamformer that provides higher resolution than conventional beamforming.
+Another class of high-resolution methods is based on subspace analysis and decomposition.
+The multiple signal classification (MUSIC) method exploits the subspace orthogonality property to build the spatial spectrum and localize sources in terms of direction of arrival.
+The estimation of signal parameters via rotational invariance techniques (ESPRIT) is also based on subspace decomposition and exploits rotational invariance.
+The diagonal unloading beamforming (DUB) provides high resolution with low computational complexity by subtracting a suitable diagonal matrix from the covariance matrix, thereby removing as much of the signal subspace as possible from the covariance matrix.